-BSW Program Director Ruth DeAnda, LBSW, MSSW 806-651-2611 rdeanda@wtamu.edu
+BSW Program Director Kristy Bartlett, LMSW 806-651-2657 kbartlett@wtamu.edu

-BSW Field Director Nydia Olmos, MSSW 806-651-2901 nolmos@wtamu.edu
+BSW Field Coordinator Ruth DeAnda, LMSW 806-651-2611 rdeanda@wtamu.edu

 The mission of the baccalaureate social work (BSW) program at West Texas A&M University is to prepare students for employment as competent and effective entry-level generalist social work practitioners.
 Graduates will be equipped with the knowledge, values, and skills necessary to assume professional responsibilities as change agents in a culturally diverse, global society within a rural context.
-With a broad liberal arts foundation, students will be prepared to engage with clients at all levels of practice, enhancing the social functioning and well-being of clients, alleviating human suffering, and improving the quality of life in the rural Texas panhandle region, the state, the nation, and the world.
+With a br oad liberal arts foundation, students will be prepared to engage with clients at all levels of practice, enhancing the social functioning and well-being of clients, alleviating human suffering and improving the quality of life in the rural Texas panhandle region, the state, the nation, and the world.